 Q: How much does it cost?

-A: £40 per term.
-You will be sent a letter by the Group Treasurer reminding you when subscriptions are due.
+A: £45 per term.
+You will be sent a reminder by the Group Treasurer telling you when subscriptions are due.
 Please pay promptly.
 This represents excellent value for money.
 All the Leaders are volunteers and do all they can to ensure that all the money the Group raises goes straight into Scouting activities and the equipment needed to run them.
 Activities and camps are charged separately by the sections on a basis just to cover costs.